rsvim/rsvim.github.io/docs/api/00__web/interfaces/GlobalThis.md

 </td>
 <td>

 The milliseconds that the timer should delay in between execution of the function.
-By default 1.
+This parameter can be omitted, by default is 1.

 </td>
 </tr>